jguittard/grunt-translate-extract/README.md

 Type: `bolean`
 Default value: `true`

-If `true` the system will throw and error if finds two translatable string with the same key, if `false` the two string will be considered the same an treated as a single entry .
+If `true` the system will throw and error if finds two translatable string with the same msgid, if `false` the two string will be considered the same an treated as a single entry .

 #### options.builtInParser